The HAMMOND ORGAN

 cartoon movie showing operation of vibrato scanner

 In order to make this easily understandable we have considerably slowed the rotation rate so that you can follow the events as the pickup arm rotates.
 Also, for each wire in the cable from the scanner to the vibrato line taps, we have arranged the animation to highlight in red the actual wires which the pickup arm passes at any moment, and at the other end by means of numbering, we show you how the continuous rotation of the scanner results in a backward and forward scan of the vibrato line for each half revolution of the scanner.
-Here is the animation sowing the operation of a Hammond vibrato scanner and how it scans the vibrato line box in both directions to make the resulting pitch both decrease and increase by the same amount which thereby maintains the AVERAGE frequency the same as that of the input signal.
+Here is the animation showing the operation of a Hammond vibrato scanner and how it scans the vibrato line box in both directions to make the resulting pitch both decrease and increase by the same amount which thereby maintains the AVERAGE frequency the same as that of the input signal.

 Previous page Page 10.
 Next page